Paint the town at the Valspar Championship, March 19-22, 2026

 • B-21 Fine Wine & Spirits: outstanding retail selection, good prices, would be a go-to store anywhere

 • Bern’s Steakhouse: haven’t been in years but…good steaks, ridiculous wine list, I dunno, maybe 200 pages?
 Fair prices, but have crept up over the years (what hasn’t?).
 Often near retail if you could even find the same bottles.
 This place is pilgrimage-worthy if you love wine.
-Assuming it’s still the tradition, the only place I’ve ever been where you re-locate to a different room and table for post-prandial libations.
+Assuming it’s still the tradition, the only place I’ve ever been where you re-locate to a different room and table for post-prandial libations with a separate dessert wine list not included above.
+I’ve heard anecdotally that the program suffered during COVID and a good amount of inventory was sold off.
+I don’t know if it’s true but you needn’t be concerned.
+Wish I was going tonight.
+The Bern’s List as of March 2026

 It’s no easy task competing with these category killers, but here are some contenders if you can’t make it to Bern’s, which everyone who loves wine needs to do at least once in a lifetime.